-Management believes, as of September 30, 2019 and 2018 that all regulated subsidiaries met the respective regulatory capital adequacy requirements established by the Isle of Man Financial Supervision Authority, the Dubai Financial Services Authority and the Cayman Islands Monetary Authority.
-With the exception of one of the subsidiary companies, CNT, was in liquidation as of September 30, 2019.
+Management believes, as of September 30, 2020 and 2019 that all regulated subsidiaries met the respective regulatory capital adequacy requirements established by the Isle of Man Financial Supervision Authority, the Dubai Financial Services Authority and the Cayman Islands Monetary Authority.

-The Isle of Man has fully implemented Basel III and the Cayman National Bank (IoM) remains compliant with its regulatory requirements.
-The Isle of Man Financial Services Authority continues to consider the implementation of the Basel Committee's Basel III: A global regulatory framework for more resilient banks and banking systems.
+The Isle of Man has fully implemented Basel III and the Cayman National Group (IOM) remains compliant with its regulatory requirements.
+The Isle of Man Financial Services Authority continues to consider the implementation of the Basel Committee's Basel III: A global regulatory framework for more resilient Groups and Grouping systems.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2019
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER $30,\,2020$